Case Study for BuyVia

 Credible users engaging with BuyVia on a daily basis within three months

-BuyVia was founded by brothers Norman Fong, a tech entrepreneur, and Dr. Lawrence Fong, a respected oncologist.
-The brothers are self-proclaimed “gadget geeks” who in 2011 saw the need to improve the shopping experience by bridging the online and retail shopping worlds and to help consumers find high quality consumer products at the best possible price.
+BuyVia was founded by two brothers and self-proclaimed “gadget geeks” who in 2011 saw the need to improve the shopping experience by bridging the online and retail shopping worlds and to help consumers find high quality consumer products at the best possible price.

 As online shopping continues to grow, the way consumers research and buy has also evolved.
 Many consumers research products online via a laptop.
 Then they are ‘showrooming’ – going into stores to see and touch the products they’re interested in.
 While they are in stores they sometimes scan UPC codes to capture store prices.
 They then compare prices online with those they find at retail (sometimes using codes).
 Finally they make a decision on the best combination of product and price.